-Additional points are credited for periods of employment before the implementation of the current program if the insured worked for at least 10 years before or after the program began and has at least 1 year of contributions; additional points are also credited for certain periods of incapacity for work.
+Additional points are credited for periods of employment before the implementation of the current program if the insured worked for at least 10 years (5 years for household workers) before or after the program began and has at least 1 year of contributions; and additional points are also credited for certain periods of incapacity for work.

-The contractual price of a point is adjusted annually by the Social Insurance Institute for Old-Age Pensions.
+The value of a point is adjusted annually by the Social Insurance Institute for Old-Age Pensions.

-Child's supplement: The pension is increased by 5% for each eligible child.
+Child's supplement: The pension is increased by 5% for each eligible child, up to three children.

-Early pension: The old-age pension is reduced by 5% for each year the pension is taken before age 55.
+Early pension: The old-age pension is reduced by 5% for each year the pension is taken before age 55; reduced by 1% per quarter for managers.